eddiechu/Terminal-SIEM/Terminal SIEM - Cheat Sheet - 4. Threat hunting.md

 <br />
 <br />

-## :bookmark:  **Search rare lateral connection from the user within 4 weeks, if this appear less than 2**
+## :bookmark:  **Search for rare lateral connections made by users in the past 4 weeks, the occurrence is fewer than 2**

 Capture user behaviour every minute